Should I Move To

 Verdict by lifestyle profile — same data, different priorities.

-Casa Grande is a less obvious fit for families.
-It earns a Score of 23/100 (grade F) on the families profile.
-Especially strong on affordability (46/100), weakest on climate (1/100).
+Casa Grande is a tougher sell for families.
+It earns 23/100 (grade F) on the families profile.
+Strongest on affordability (46/100); weakest on climate (1/100).

-Casa Grande is a less obvious fit for retirees.
-It earns a Score of 22/100 (grade F) on the retirees profile.
-Especially strong on affordability (46/100), weakest on climate (1/100).
+Casa Grande is a tougher sell for retirees.
+It earns 22/100 (grade F) on the retirees profile.
+Strongest on affordability (46/100); weakest on climate (1/100).

-Casa Grande is a less obvious fit for remote workers.
-It earns a Score of 27/100 (grade F) on the remote workers profile.
-Especially strong on affordability (46/100), weakest on climate (1/100).
+Casa Grande is a tougher sell for remote workers.
+It earns 27/100 (grade F) on the remote workers profile.
+Strongest on affordability (46/100); weakest on climate (1/100).

-Casa Grande's cost-of-living index is 107 (US average = 100), so it's moderate — 7% above the national average.
-Median rent is $1,224/month.
+Casa Grande's cost-of-living index is 108 (with 100 as the US average), which lands in the moderate band — 8% above the national average.
+Median rent runs about $1,224/mo.

 Every US city is scored 0-100 on seven dimensions using public data from the US Census Bureau, Bureau of Labor Statistics, FBI Crime Data Explorer, EPA Air Quality System, NOAA NCEI, and Walk Score.
 Each dimension is a percentile rank against every other city — so a score of 80 means the city is in the top 20% nationally on that dimension.